needle-mirror/com.unity.recorder/Documentation~/index.md

 * **Audio Recorder:** generates an audio clip in WAV format.

+* **AOV Recorder:** generates a sequence of image files in JPEG, PNG, or EXR (OpenEXR) format, to capture specific render pass data (for example, data related to materials, geometry, depth, motion, or lighting) in projects that use Unity's [HDRP (High Definition Render Pipeline)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@latest).

 ### Additional recorders

 You can also benefit from additional Recorder types if you install specific packages along with the Unity Recorder: